PietropaoloFrisoni/MCMC_16_cells_spinfoam/README.md

 ## Usage

 The C++ code can be executed with a shell script (see `scripts`) or via Python (see the notebook *Python_interface*).

+It runs a Markov Chain for each provided thread and stores the states in a folder of your choice.

+The states are used to compute observables and correlations functions in the notebook *Operators* (see `notebooks`), using Pandas.